“An email marketing campaign without an optimization strategy is like a misfired bullet. It can go anywhere.”

-I understand your temptation to resist change when things are going great, but then again I think the only time a business should optimize is when they’re doing well because that’s when they can afford to be wrong.
+I understand your temptation to resist change when things are going great, but then again I think the only time a business should optimize is when they’re doing well because that’s when it can afford to be wrong.
 That’s when you have far less to lose, and much more to gain.

 Optimizing email marketing campaigns would help you in gaining much more user insights and in achieving a higher level of market traction.

-Want to compel physicians to read your emails when they have 20 other emails waiting in their inbox?
+Want to compel physicians to read your emails when they have 20 other emails waiting in their inboxes?
 Want them to visit your website and check out your offerings, when they have a million other things in their mind?

 Email optimization is the answer.

 Now, I understand that the term optimization may sound like one hell of rocket science, but trust me, it’s far from that.